carbon-language/carbon-lang/docs/design/generics/appendix-coherence.md

 later as opt-in behavior to either allow users to reduce code size or support use cases that require dynamic dispatch.

-## Rejected alternative: manual conflict resolution
+### Rejected variation: manual conflict resolution

 Carbon could alternatively provide some kind of manual disambiguation syntax to resolve problems where they arise.
 The problems with this approach have been